Sleep Token: 2019–2022: Signing to Spinefarm and first two albums

-After a short UK tour at the beginning of the year, several shows due to feature Sleep Token during 2020 were cancelled due to the COVID–19 pandemic.
+After a short UK tour at the beginning of the year, several shows due to feature Sleep Token during 2020 were cancelled due to the COVID-19 pandemic.
 These included planned appearances at Knotfest Japan in March, Download Festival in June, and Madrid's Mad Cool in July.
 During the summer, the band released an expanded version of Sundowning with four new piano-based tracks collectively known as The Room Below, which included cover versions of Billie Eilish's "When the Party's Over" and Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)".
 The group were due to return to live performances in March 2021 with five socially-distanced shows called "The Isolation Rituals", however these were ultimately cancelled due to ongoing pandemic-related concerns.
 They eventually returned in the summer, headlining the second stage at the Download Festival Pilot on 18 June.
 The day before, the band announced their second album This Place Will Become Your Tomb and released a new single, "Alkaline".

 "Alkaline" was followed in August and September by "The Love You Want" and "Fall for Me", respectively.
 This Place Will Become Your Tomb was released on 24 September 2021 and gave Sleep Token their first chart positions when it debuted at number 39 on the UK Albums Chart and number 13 on the Scottish Albums Chart.
 The album was promoted on an eight-date headline tour of the UK and Ireland in November, with support from A.A.
 Williams.
 In January 2022, Sleep Token were featured as a cover artist for Metal Hammer magazine.
 More shows followed in the spring and summer – in April, frontman Vessel performed an "intimate" solo show (joined by only three backing vocalists) dubbed A Ritual from the Room Below; in May, the group supported Architects alongside Malevolence on a short UK tour; and in the summer, they played several festivals including Download, as well as touring Australia with Northlane.
 Later dates followed in North America supporting In This Moment with Nothing More and Cherry Bombs.

-2022–present: Recent events and third studio album
+2022–2024: Take Me Back to Eden

 Towards the end of 2022, Sleep Token announced a UK headline tour for January 2023 supported by Northlane, as well as an Australian tour for April/May.
 Ahead of a string of shows in Germany, the band released the single "Chokehold", their first new material since This Place Will Become Your Tomb, on 5 January 2023.
 This was followed by "The Summoning" the next day, "Granite" two weeks later, and "Aqua Regia" the day after.
-All four tracks released since the start of 2023 will be released on the band's upcoming third album, Take Me Back to Eden, which is set for release in May 2023.
+All four tracks released since the start of 2023 were included on the band's third album, Take Me Back to Eden, which was released in May 2023.
+Take Me Back to Eden marked a significant change in the band's creative process, as they stopped working with their long-time producer George Lever in favour of Carl Bown.
+Vessel also took on a co-producer role with Bown for the first time in the band's career.